Time / SNTP functions

 struct mg_connection *mg_sntp_connect(struct mg_mgr *mgr, const char *url,

-mg_event_handler_t fn, void *fn_data)
+mg_event_handler_t fn, void *fn_data);

-Connect to an SNTP server.
+Connect to an SNTP server and send a time request.

-uint64_t curtime = mg_now();
+uint64_t timer = 0;

 }